ckwee/Asset_Fault_Detection_with_AgenticAI_Diagnosis/README.md

 [ Multi-Agent Diagnosis & SLA ]
 ```

+Additional Processing Details

-Windowing & Residual Extraction: The system scans each selected signal vector, establishing a central baseline using a centered rolling median window of 36 periods.
+**Windowing & Residual Extraction: The system scans each selected signal vector, establishing a central baseline using a centered rolling median window of 36 periods.
 The raw signal is subtracted from this baseline to yield a clean residual array.

-Dynamic Scaling (MAD): The rolling median of absolute residuals is computed and scaled by the constant factor (1.4826) to align asymptotically with standard normal distributions.
+**Dynamic Scaling (MAD): The rolling median of absolute residuals is computed and scaled by the constant factor (1.4826) to align asymptotically with standard normal distributions.

-Flatline Protection: If a sensor flatlines or stops reporting data variation, the denominator (scaled_mad) automatically defaults to a minute epsilon floor (ϵ=1×10
+**Flatline Protection: If a sensor flatlines or stops reporting data variation, the denominator (scaled_mad) automatically defaults to a minute epsilon floor (ϵ=1×10
-−6
- ).
+−6 ).
 This guards against ZeroDivisionError tracking while preserving sensitivity to sudden data changes immediately following a dead-band zone.

-Temporal Clumping: Timestamps flagged as anomalous are assembled into discrete events.
+**Temporal Clumping: Timestamps flagged as anomalous are assembled into discrete events.
 If two anomalous timestamps occur within 2 samples of each other, they are merged into a single continuous plant event window.

-Heuristic Fault Intersection: The system scans the average Z-scores within the active event window.
+**Heuristic Fault Intersection: The system scans the average Z-scores within the active event window.
 Signals demonstrating an average score above 55% of the master trip threshold are marked as "Active Trigger Signals."
 These triggers are passed directly to the rule engine to determine the closest matching fault profile.

 ## Monitored Fault Rules & Engineering Conditions
 The diagnostic agent evaluates five core telemetry streams (motor_current, vibration, temperature, pressure, and flow_rate) across four hardcoded fault signatures: